 Permit to Accompany Non-Resident or Non-Resident Aliens to Hunt Big Game

 To hunt big game in British Columbia, non-residents and non-resident aliens are required to be accompanied by a licensed guide outfitter, assistant guide outfitter or a resident who holds a permit to accompany (PTA) a non-resident or non-resident alien to hunt big game.

-You can apply for a PTA using BC Hunting Online or to apply in-person at a FrontCounter BC office.
-If you choose to submit your application online, you must have a basic BCeID.
+You can apply for a PTA using BC Hunting Online.
+Online application require a basic BCeID.
 You must also have your Fish & Wildlife ID (FWID) and appropriate credentials prior to submitting your application for this permit.
 Refer to the Hunting & Trapping Regulation Synopsis general open season tables to confirm the species and the management units you wish to apply for before submitting an application.
 If you are issued a PTA, you are eligible to apply for hunting licences on behalf of the non-resident/alien you will be accompanying during your hunting trip.

 To apply for a PTA, the hunter must be a B.C. resident, who is a Canadian citizen or a permanent resident (landed immigrant) of Canada, 19 years of age or older; and must have: